 WINNERS COME BACK FOR MORE

 One slightly unusual feature of the Betfair Chase is its lack of unique winners.
-The race began in 2005 but only eight different names feature among the list of winners.
+The race began in 2005 but only nine different names feature among the list of winners.

 Four horses have won the race more than once, nobody on more occasions than Kauto Star, a repeat winner of many of chasing’s biggest prizes.
 His debut victory was an absolute demolition job too as he raced 17 lengths clear of second place Beef Or Salmon.
 Four out of five times Paul Nicholls’ horse won here in total, the only blot on the record coming in 2008 when he made a bad mistake at the last to unseat jockey Sam Thomas.

 It was the only time in Kauto Star’s career that he unseated the rider and gasps echoed around Haydock Park as it happened.
-The mistake paved the way for Snoopy Loopy to claim a dramatic (and at 33/1 very much against the odds) victory as you can see for yourself here:
+The mistake paved the way for Snoopy Loopy to claim a dramatic, and at 33/1 very much against the odd, victory.

 FENCES COME UNDER SCRUTINY